MeshTailor: Cutting Seams via Generative Mesh Traversal: Introduction

 \section{Introduction}

-The surfaces of 3D shapes, despite their continuity, implicitly encode natural partitions ideal for flattening into 2D domains.
-Much like a skilled tailor who reads the contours of a body to place seams where they are least intrusive, a shape's intrinsic geometry suggests boundaries through curvature extrema and symmetries.
-Professionals "listen" to these geometric cues, synthesizing them with design intent to trace long, coherent boundaries that respect the object’s shape and functionality.
-This practice facilitates downstream applications, including texturing, garment design and digital fabrication.
+Flattening a 3D surface into 2D charts hinges on where to cut, and the best cuts follow the shape's own structural logic rather than local geometry alone.
+Like a tailor placing seams along a body's contours, practitioners read a 3D shape's intrinsic geometry through curvature extrema and symmetries to trace long, coherent boundaries.
+These boundaries carry design intent while respecting object form and function, and they underpin downstream applications including texturing, garment design, and digital fabrication.

 However, relying on manual expertise creates a significant bottleneck in production pipelines, particularly for UV mapping in texture workflows.
-To automate this, traditional~\cite{OptCuts,Sheffer2006Survey,Hormann08} and neural-based~\cite{Nuvo,FAM} methods typically formulate seam generation as an optimization problem, balancing metrics such as distortion and cut length.
-While mathematically sound, these objectives are inherently limited by their focus on local geometric error.
-They often struggle to capture the high-level structural logic, namely the correspondence between shape morphology and cut placement that guides professionals.
-Consequently, boundaries derived solely from optimization frequently traverse natural symmetries or feature lines, resulting in fragmented charts that, while low in distortion, lack the semantic organization required for intuitive artistic workflows.
+To automate this, classical~\cite{OptCuts} and neural-based~\cite{Nuvo,FAM} methods typically formulate seam generation as an optimization problem, balancing metrics such as distortion and cut length.
+Classical formulations provide rigorous, data-free guarantees and remain the backbone of many production pipelines.
+What they leave open is the higher-level structural logic, namely the correspondence between shape morphology and cut placement that guides professionals, since purely local energies rarely encode it.
+Consequently, boundaries derived from optimization may traverse natural symmetries or feature lines, yielding charts that, while low in distortion, may lack the semantic organization expected in artistic workflows.

-An alternative is to distill professional cutting strategies via deep learning.
-However, representing precise seams on irregular meshes poses a fundamental challenge.
-Existing methods rely on extrinsic proxies that operate outside the native mesh graph. \textit{PartUV}~\cite{partuv}, for instance, predicts segmentation via volumetric fields.
-Because this proxy is decoupled from the surface geometry, mapping boundaries back to the mesh inevitably introduces aliasing artifacts and misalignment between the subsequent seam planning.
+Recent learning-based methods have opened a promising direction by distilling professional cutting strategies from data.
+However, representing precise seams on irregular meshes poses a fundamental challenge, and existing methods rely on extrinsic proxies that operate outside the native mesh graph. \textit{PartUV}~\cite{partuv}, for instance, predicts segmentation via volumetric fields.
+Because this proxy is decoupled from the surface geometry, mapping boundaries back to the mesh introduces misalignment with mesh edges, yielding irregular boundaries downstream.
 More directly, SeamGPT~\cite{SeamGPT} proposes autoregressive seam generation by predicting vertex coordinates in Euclidean space.
-However, predicted coordinates must be snapped to mesh edges, which can introduce projection artifacts and edge misalignment (we validate this limitation in Sec.~\ref{sec:ablation}).
+However, snapping predicted coordinates to mesh edges introduces projection artifacts and edge misalignment.